userfrosting/UniformResourceLocator/README.md

 ### Locator

 The locator is the tool used to find resources.
 It know how many floor there is, what can be found on those floor and will actually search the floor for the resource.
-It's like the receptionist of the office building that tell you on what floor the person is.
+It's like the receptionist of the office building that tell you where to find the person you're looking for for.

 ### Location